ScialdoneLab/CIARA_python/README.md

-# Entropy of mixing in python
+# IDENTOM (Identification of rare cell types using ENTropy Of Mixing)

-Implementation of entropy of mixing algorithm in python.
+Implementation of the entropy of mixing algorithm in python.

 The package can be installed via pip: